MikolajKocik/StockManager/README.md

 # Overview
-This project is a REST API application with a frontend in winforms.
+This project is a REST Web API application with a frontend in winforms.

 ## Features
 The REST API incorporates the following: